-Polyfoam is a synthetic material made from petroleum.
-Though it is similar to memory foam in makeup, polyfoam doesn’t have the added chemicals that give memory foam that distinct “melting” feeling.
+Poly foam is a synthetic material made from petroleum.
+Though it is similar to memory foam in makeup, poly foam doesn’t have the added chemicals that give memory foam that distinct “melting” feeling.

-Down mattress toppers are luxurious, super-soft, and tend to be expensive.
-They are made from the softest down feathers from geese, ducks, and swans, and feel fluffy and cushioning.
+Down mattress toppers are luxurious, super-soft, and tend to be more expensive.
+They are made from the softest down feathers from geese, ducks, and swans, which allows them to feel fluffy and cushioning.

 Feather mattress toppers are similar to down.
 In fact, these feathers come from the same place – a goose, duck, or swan.
 Whereas down is made from the birds’ soft, almost fur-like insulation feathers, feather mattress toppers will be made from the birds’ wing and back feathers.

 What Causes Back Pain?

-According to the University of Rochester Medical Center3, putting a small pillow underneath the back of your knees while sleeping on your back will support the natural curve of your back.
+According to the University of Rochester Medical Center8, putting a small pillow underneath the back of your knees while sleeping on your back will support the natural curve of your back.

 If you sleep on your side, placing a firm pillow between your knees should help your upper leg from pulling your spine out of alignment.
 You can fill in the gaps between your body and the mattress topper, too, to help keep your spine in alignment.
-Though, of course, buying a mattress topper that contours well to your body will have the same effect.
+Though, of course, buying a mattress topper that contours well to your body can have the same effect.

 Frequently Asked Questions

-Can a mattress topper help relieve back pain?
+Can a mattress topper relieve back pain?